V2

-AI is changing society faster and more profoundly than the internet did, but its full effects are still emerging and depend heavily on how we interact with it in these formative years, especially with regard to commercial systems.
+AI is changing society faster and more profoundly than the internet did, but its full effects are still emerging and will depend heavily on how we interact with it in these formative years, especially with regard to commercial trading systems.

-This white paper aims to outline a way to build shared digital infrastructure for a sovereign, decentralised food economy, beginning with a unifying demand and discovery layer across existing platforms, and evolving toward fully interoperable, AI-native economic coordination.
+This white paper aims to outline a way to build shared digital infrastructure for a decentralised food economy, beginning with a unifying demand and discovery layer across existing platforms, and evolving toward fully interoperable, AI-native economic coordination.

 For more than ten thousand years, since the dawn of the agricultural era, humanity has fed itself through networks of independent small-scale producers.